nsane4stargate/Unittest-for-blockchain-class/README.md

 # Unittest-for-blockchain-class
- This repo is an alternative to using pytest when all else fails It uses python unittest instead and can be used as a starter for writting more unittest and adding them in later.
+ This repo is an alternative to using pytest when all else fails.
+ It uses python unittest instead and can be used as a starter for writting more unittest and adding them in later.